usrJones/gitWorkflow/readme.md

 ## Git workflow for planning and testing

-This project is for
- Designing a git workflow for personal use
- Testing it for implementing in future projects
- Used as a personal cheatsheet
+This project is for (1) designing a git workflow for personal use, (2) testing it for implementing in future projects, (3) and used as a personal cheatsheet.
 The following acts as a baseline:
-> Code close to master, keep commits small.
+> Code close to master, keep commits small:
-> easy-to-read commit history
+>  - easy-to-read commit history
-> encourages pull requests and easy code reviews
+>  - encourages pull requests and easy code reviews
-> fewer merge conflicts
+>  - fewer merge conflicts

 -----